Steal the show

 Students survey the specific acting methods of Stanislavski, Hagan, Meisner and Strasberg.
 Students read selected works from significant and influential American playwrights and perform scenes from these works.

-DRA 416 Applied Dance (8 semesters: two credits each)
+DRA 416 Applied Dance (8 semesters: one credit each)

 Each semester students will receive a course in dance technique and various styles essential for working in the professional musical theater.
 Over the eight semesters students will study ballet, jazz, tap and modern dance giving the student an overview of required styles for contemporary and iconic/historical musical theater dance.